PattyHoswell/GDScript-Type-Matching/README.md

 			# Will not print this because the size doesn't match
 			print("I inherited TestParent (fixed size)")
 		[Node2D, ..]:
-			# Will not print this because the size doesn't match
-			# And because Node2D is not the first item on the array
+			# Will not print this because Node2D is not the first item on the array
 			print("I inherited Node2D")
 		[TestParent, ..]:
 			# Will print this because of the ..